THE RIFRAP TEAM

 Mike Mirro (RiFRAP; Project Field Director, GIS Specialist, and Digital Archaeology; project co-founder)

 Mike has worked on numerous cave archaeology projects in Belize since 1996.
 He completed his Master’s research at Barton Creek Cave, one of the primary outlets draining the Mountain Pine Ridge.
 He currently works for the CRM firm, PaleoWest Archaeology in Southern California.
 For the RiFRAP, Mike is the project Jack-of-all trades, from digital modeling, and GIS, to expert climbing and mapping.
+Unfortunately, he’ll be on a research hiatus during the 2023 summer field season, but still supporting us from back home.

 Javier “Javi,” “Chiich” Mai (RiFRAP; San Antonio, Cayo; Project Foreman)